On the harmonious chromatic number of graphs: On graphs of small diameter

 For $a\not=0,-1$, the line $L_a$ is colored with the color of the point $P_{a+1}$, the line $L_{-1}$ is colored with the color of the point $P_{1}$, and the line $L_{0}$ is colored with a new color.
 Clearly, the coloring is proper.
 Now, the point $P_1$ is incident to the line $[1,b]$ and $(1,b)$ is not incident to the line $L_{-1}$.
 If a point $P_{a+1}$ is incident to the line $[a+1,b]$, then the point $(a+1,b)$ is not incident to the line $L_a$ since $a+1\not=0$.
 Finally, the point $P$ is incident to the line $L_a$, the point $P_{a+1}$ is not incident to the line $[0,-1]$, and the point $P_1$ is incident to the line $L$, and the point $(0,0)$ is not incident to the line $L_{-1}$.
 Therefore, the coloring is harmonious and $h(G)\leq q^2+q+ 2$. \end{proof}

-Since a linear space $\mathcal{S}$ is an incidence structure satisfying the following axioms: \begin{enumerate} \item Any two distinct points determine a line \item Any line is incident to at least two distinct points \item $\mathcal{S}$ contains at least two distinct lines \end{enumerate} using the same techniques as in Theorem \ref{teo10}, we can give bounds on the harmonious number in the incidence graph of the linear spaces.
+A linear space $\mathcal{S}$ is an incidence structure satisfying the following axioms: \begin{enumerate} \item Any two distinct points determine a line. \item Any line is incident to at least two distinct points. \item $\mathcal{S}$ contains at least two distinct lines. \end{enumerate} Consequently, using the same techniques as in Theorem \ref{teo9}, we can give bounds on the harmonious number of the incidence graph of a linear space.

-Examples of linear spaces are the projective planes, the affine planes, and the $2$-$(n,k)$-designs.
+Examples of linear spaces are projective planes, affine planes, and $2$-$(n,k)$-designs (see the definition below).
 Clearly, the incidence graph of a linear space has diameter at most 4.

 Now, we give a bound for the harmonious chromatic number of the incidence graph of a linear space related to the Erd{\H o}s-Faber-Lov{\' a}sz Conjecture, see \cite{MR4249208,MR0409246,MR602413}.